g0rd0n2007/opentx-telemetry-charts/README.md

 ### Color charts for TX16S

 Copy `Multigraph` folder to Your radio `SDCARD/WIDGETS` folder.
 Then select new widget in the same way as other widgets.
+In widget settings You will find:

+- Source1-4: Choose source

+- Color1-4: Select color

+- MaxSamples: How many points chart have

+- Time: How quickly to take new sample.
+10 means 0.1sec, 100 means 1sec.

 Standard size